barumau/pandunia/english/dunia_pijin.md

 ## International words

 Pandunia borrows words from English and Chinese as well as from other languages.
-Of course, the words are adapted to Pandunia's sounds and spelling so that everybody can pronounce them as easily.
+Of course, the words are simplified to fit Pandunia's sounds and spelling so that everybody can pronounce them easily.

 The basic personal pronouns of Pandunia are: **mi** = I, **tu** = you, **ye** = he, she.
 They are good examples of how international Pandunia's words can be.

 - **mi** is similar to English "me", Spanish "mí" and many other Indo-European languages.
 - **tu** is similar to Spanish "tu", French "tu" and Hindi-Urdu "tū" (तू).
-- **ye** is similar to Hindi-Urdu "ye" (यह) and to numerous Bantu languages, including Lingala "yé", Swahili "yeye" and Zulu "yena".
+- **ye** is similar to Hindi-Urdu "ye" (यह) and to numerous Bantu languages, including Lingala "yé", Swahili "yeye" and Zulu "ye-".

 The plural pronouns follow the pattern of Standard Chinese.